 - Other Biology: BIOL 1951+1961, 2003, 3004, 2005, 3211; PMB 3002, 3005W, 3007W; EEB 3407/3408W, 3409, 3411/3412W

 Notes: BIOL 1951+1961, 2003, and 3004 are generally reserved for current CBS students or those who are already transfer eligible.
 Students should plan to complete your three science GPA courses without these biology courses.

 CBS will accept S grades for courses taken in Spring 2020 and Summer 2020.
 For ICT/IUT students, a GPA of 2.5 or higher is required in at least three science courses so at least one course needs to be graded.

 Degree requirements are subject to change prior to the student's admission to CBS.

 How to Apply

 - Open the Admissions, Transfer, and Re-enrollment section

 - Complete the “Application for Undergraduate Change of College (electronic)"

-If you are attempting to add a CBS major as your second major or degree while maintaining your currently declared program, you still need to be admitted to CBS through transfer admission.
-Please contact CBS at email@example.com prior to submitting your application as you may need to apply through a different process.
+If students are attempting to add a CBS major as your second major or degree while maintaining your currently declared program, students still need to be admitted to CBS through transfer admission.
+Please contact CBS at firstname.lastname@example.org prior to submitting the application as students may need to apply through a different process.